Green: Money, Mary Jane and Shopify

 Shopify has worked with the cannabis industry since Cannabis was legalized and commercialized last year in Canada.
 Shopify’s easy-to-use e-commerce platform may have contributed to Canada becoming the largest legal marijuana marketplace in the world in such a short period of time.

-You can comfortably say that Shopify is one of the few e-commerce platforms that has tenure in the cannabis industry.
+You can comfortably say that Shopify is one of the few e-commerce platforms that have tenure in the cannabis industry.

 Not only that, Shopify upholds the direct-to-customer model.
 This brings the power back to entrepreneurs and evens the playing field with large companies.